QuantConnect/lean-cli/README.md

   Run a Jupyter Lab environment locally using Docker.

   By default the official LEAN research image is used.
-You can override this by setting the image tag to the 'lean- engine' project's config.json property.
+You can override this using the --image option.
+Alternatively you can set the default research image using `lean config set research-image <image>`.

 Options:
   --port INTEGER                  The port to run Jupyter Lab on (defaults to 8888)